 It turned out that the survivor is actually a relative of staying as a caretaker.
 Her father, while speaking with Barakbulletin shared his side of the story and what he heard from his daughter who has now lost her speech.

 The flat is registered on the name of Sarbari Nath, a government employee and mother of Ratnadeep Nath, the four-year-old who could not survive.
 Sarbari Nath opened up while speaking with Barak Bulletin and said she was deeply hurt by the reports that have been published by media publications.
 Throughout the conversation she kept crying yet she answered all the questions thrown at her.

-We have spoke with many people so far and asked about the incident, would request you to explain it to us, what actually happened?
+We have spoken with many people so far and asked about the incident, would request you to explain it to us, what actually happened?

 How do I explain what happened that day, it is by far, the worst day of my life.
 I had finished all the household work and then left for office as usual.
 On my way out, my son asked me for a pulse toffee.
 I gave him the candy and turned on the television set, he walked me to the lift and said good bye to me.
 Little did I know that it was the last time I would see my son.

 How did you get to know about the fire?

 I heard the fire engines wail their siren and we discussed among our colleagues that somewhere there must be a massive fire.
 Within a few minutes, I got a call from my neighbour that there is a huge crowd in front of our flat and I must immediately take a stock of the situation.
 I called my neighbour and the little kid there said that there is a massive fire inside my house.
 I rushed there and I saw that the firemen are yet to splash water in my house.
 My neighbours said that my son and sister-in-law has escaped the fire, however, I had my doubts and I thought they were inside.